Reasoning about concurrent loops and recursion with rely-guarantee rules: Introduction

 \section{Introduction}

 \labelsect{introduction}

 For sequential programs, the Hoare-style verification rule for a while loop \cite{Hoare69a,Gries81},

 makes use of a loop invariant, $p$, that is assumed to hold initially and is maintained by the body of the loop if the loop guard $b$ holds.
 To show termination, a variant expression $z$ is required to strictly decrease on each iteration according to a well-founded relation $\wfr$.
-The rule \refprop{Hoare-loop} is not valid if there are concurrent threads modifying shared variables because interference may (a) invalidate the invariant $p$ or (b) increase the variant expression $z$ or (c) interfere with the evaluation of $b$ in such a way that $b$ may not hold at the start of the execution of the loop body or (d) $\lnot b$ may not hold on exit from the loop.
+Rule \refprop{Hoare-loop} is not valid if there are concurrent threads modifying shared variables because interference can (i) invalidate the invariant $p$ or (ii) increase the variant expression $z$ or (iii) interfere with the evaluation of $b$ in such a way that $b$ may not hold at the start of the execution of the loop body or (iv) prevent $\lnot b$ holding on exit from the loop.